jessfraz/hashtag-pull/README.md

 3. Create a New Application.
 Enter a name (this is for your reference), a description (again for your reference), and your site's URL.
 The callback URL is a moot point for the use of the application so it can be left blank.
 4. Create my Access Token (this is a button, click it)
 5. View the details tab.
 Copy and paste the correlating keys and secrets into [config.php](https://github.com/jfrazelle/twitter-vine/tree/master/config.php).

+### Recommendations
+Since this is using a work around for what will eventually be replaced by the vine API, I would suggest using a cron job for the ```update()``` function and only calling from the database when a visitor hits the server.
+This should reduce load time and make sure the server is not over worked.

 ### Build Instructions
 This project uses [Grunt](http://gruntjs.com) to automate build tasks (eg. compile less and minimize js).